microsoft/hack-together-dotnet/README.md

 Introduce yourself, we'd like to get to know you! 🥳 [GitHub Discussions | Let's get to know each other 🎉](https://github.com/microsoft/hack-together-dotnet/discussions/4#discussion-5776970)

+## Stay tuned for more updates with livestream sessions, learning materials, judging, prizes, and more!